WHO Lauds Pakistans Initiatives To Combat Coronavirus: Zartaj Gul - UrduPoint

 Replying to a question, she said the government had established quarantine centers for coronavirus patients all over the country to provide all medical facilities to them.

-She said the World Health Organisation (WHO) was lauding the efforts of Pakistan for combating the pandemic.
+.She said situation was improving regarding coronavirus by taking timely measures against the viral infection.

-She said pollen allergy was on its top in Islamabad these days due to those trees which were planted as gifts in the past but the incumbent government was working on this issue and it was removing allergy producers trees gradually from the capital city.
+She said pollen allergy was on its top in Islamabad due to trees and the incumbent government was working on this issue and it was going to remove allergy producers trees gradually from the capital city.

 The government was planting allergy free and indigenous plants and trees in Islamabad to make the city as allergy free, she added.